cabforum/code-signing/docs/CSBR.md

    If the CA can not rely on a transliteration/Romanization of the registered name using a system officially recognized by the Government in the Applicant's Jurisdiction of Incorporation, then it MUST rely on one of the options below, in order of preference:

-   A.  A system recognized by the International Organization for Standardization (ISO);
+   1. A system recognized by the International Organization for Standardization (ISO);
-   B.  A system recognized by the United Nations; or
+   2. A system recognized by the United Nations; or
-   C.  A Lawyer's Opinion or Accountant's Letter confirming the proper Romanization of the registered name.
+   3. A Lawyer's Opinion or Accountant's Letter confirming the proper Romanization of the registered name.

 3. Translated Name

    In order to include a Latin character name in the EV certificate that is not a direct Romanization of the registered name (e.g. an English Name)  the CA MUST verify that the Latin character name is:

-   A.  Included in the Articles of Incorporation (or equivalent document) filed as part of the organization registration; or
+   1. Included in the Articles of Incorporation (or equivalent document) filed as part of the organization registration; or
-   B.  Recognized by a QTIS in the Applicant's Jurisdiction of Incorporation as the Applicant's recognized name for tax filings; or
+   2. Recognized by a QTIS in the Applicant's Jurisdiction of Incorporation as the Applicant's recognized name for tax filings; or
-   C.  Confirmed with a QIIS to be the name associated with the registered organization; or
+   3. Confirmed with a QIIS to be the name associated with the registered organization; or
-   D.  Confirmed by a Verified Legal Opinion or Accountant's Letter to be a translated trading name associated with the registered organization.
+   4. Confirmed by a Verified Legal Opinion or Accountant's Letter to be a translated trading name associated with the registered organization.

 ### Country-Specific Procedures